LenxWei/MiSSH/README.rst

 ============

 missh [opt] [file_path]
  -o             open the session file
  -n             create a new session file
- -c    edit or view missh's configuration file
+ -m             change the master password
- -k    kill the background password keeping service
- -h    show the help information
+ -t timeout     change the timeout of caching the master password, in minutes -k             kill the background password keeping service -h             show the help information
  -v             verbose mode

 .. * \-C file  use file as the configuration